-The Netherlands has traditionally been a country that welcomes entrepreneurial spirits.
-After centuries of enterprise and ingenuity, the combination of innovation, trade and entrepreneurship remains a driving force within the nation’s economy and is a key source of economic renewal and job creation.
-As such, it is recognised that entrepreneurs stimulate economic growth.
+The Netherlands has traditionally been a country that welcomes entrepreneurial initiatives.
+After centuries of enterprise and ingenuity, the combination of innovation, trade and entrepreneurship remains a driving force within the nation's economy.
+It is a crucial source of economic renewal and job creation.
+As such, entrepreneurs stimulate economic growth.

 Finding a facilitator

-To qualify for a Residence permit for startups you must meet a number of criteria.
+To qualify for a Residence permit for startups, you must meet several criteria.
 The innovativeness of your product is one, as is the age of your company.
 Check all the criteria before you apply.

-Under this scheme, startups are offered the necessary support to develop into a mature enterprise.
+Under this scheme, we offer startups the necessary support to develop into mature enterprises.
 Read more about how the Dutch government supports ambitious entrepreneurship.

 Extension of the permit